rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

 This page describes the requirements for the nodes where the Rancher server will be installed.

 > This section is about the requirements for a Rancher cluster, not the clusters that run your apps and services.
-The OS and Docker requirements are the same for the Rancher cluster and user clusters, but the requirements for networking and hardware are different.
-For user cluster requirements, refer to the [node requirements for a user cluster.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/node-requirements/)Your workloads should not run in the same cluster as Rancher.
+The OS and Docker requirements are the same for the Rancher cluster and user clusters, but other requirements are different.
+For user cluster requirements, refer to the [node requirements for a user cluster.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/node-requirements/)

 Make sure the nodes for the Rancher server fulfill the following requirements: